Cristina-Becheru/piece-of-cake-blog/README.md

 - *JavaScript*: Provides interactive functionality.

-- *Django*: A Python web framework used for backend development.
+- *Django*: Used for backend development.

 - *Crispy Forms*: Enhances the appearance and functionality of Django forms.

-- *PostgreSQL*: A powerful relational database used for storing data.
+- *PostgreSQL*: Used for storing data.

+- *Bootstrap*: Used for developing responsive and visually appealing web interfaces.

-- *Cloudinary*: Manages media storage and image handling.
+- *Cloudinary*: Manages my media storage.

 - *Git*: Used for version control and collaboration.

-- *Heroku*: Platform for deploying and hosting the application.
+- *Heroku*: Used for deploying and hosting the application.

+- *Google Fonts* : Used fonts to enhance typography.

+- *W3C Markup Validator*: Ensures HTML markup validity.

+- *W3C CSS Validator*: Validates my CSS code for correctness.

+- *Am I Responsive?*: Checks my website’s responsiveness across different devices.

+- *Lighthouse*: Used for auditing and improving the performance, accessibility, and best practices of my blog.

+- *ChatGPT*: Used for generating descriptions for recipes and comments.

+- *Lucid*: Used for creating my data models.

+- *VS Code*: Integrated development environment (IDE) used for coding.

 ## Database Model
 The database model diagram for the recipe blog depicts the relationships between User, Profile, Recipe, and Comment.
 It illustrates how users manage profiles, create and interact with recipes, and leave comments.

 ![Database](static/images/databasediagram.png)

 ## Deployment
 ### Getting Started